Koji Steven Sakai

-Koji wrote and produced the feature film, The Commando, starring Michael Jai White and Oscar nominee Mickey Rourke and was directed by Asif Akbar.
+Sakai wrote and produced the feature film The Commando, starring Michael Jai White and Oscar nominee Mickey Rourke and directed by Asif Akbar.
 The Commando was released by Paramount Pictures in January 2022.

-Koji’s latest feature film, Skeletons in the Closet, recently completed production in Las Vegas.
-Skeletons was directed by Lance Kawas and Asif Akbar and stars Oscar nominee Terrence Howard (Hustle & Flow, Empire), Oscar winner Cuba Gooding Jr (Jerry Maguire), Clifton Powell (Ray), and Valery M. Ortiz (2 Minutes of Fame).
-Koji was credited as a writer and producer on this project.
+Sakai's feature film Skeletons in the Closet recently completed production in Las Vegas.
+It was directed by Lance Kawas and Asif Akbar and stars Oscar nominee Terrence Howard (Hustle & Flow, Empire), Oscar winner Cuba Gooding Jr (Jerry Maguire), Clifton Powell (Ray), and Valery M. Ortiz (2 Minutes of Fame).
+Sakai was credited as a writer and producer on this project.

+In addition, shooting for Sakai's latest indie thriller film Boneyard commenced in early 2023 in Las Vegas.
+The project stars Mel Gibson and Curtis "50 Cent" Jackson and is directed by Asif Akbar; Sakai is credited as a co-writer.

-In February 2015, Sakai's debut novel Romeo & Juliet Vs. Zombies was released by Luthando Coeur, the fantasy imprint of Zharme Publishing Press.
+In February 2015, Sakai's debut novel Romeo & Juliet Vs. Zombies was released by Luthando Coeur, the fantasy imprint of Zharmae Publishing Press.

 Sakai has also graduated from the University of Southern California's Masters of Professional Writing program and has also held several filmmaking fellowships, including Visual Communications "Armed With A Camera" Fellowship for Emerging Media Artists and Film Independent's Project Involve.
 He currently lives in Los Angeles and is also affiliated with the Japanese American National Museum.
 He is also a contributor to 8-Asians.com and Discover Nikkei.

+He wrote the screenplay the 2024 film Damaged, starring Samuel L. Jackson and Vincent Cassel.